← All resources

 FAQ

-Q: How fresh are job postings?
-Do companies post and then take them down?
+How fresh are job postings?

-Q: Are job postings better signals than director appointments?
+Are job postings better signals than director appointments?

-Q: What if a company posts multiple positions but they're all contractor roles?
+What if a company posts multiple positions but they're all contractor roles?

 Author Bio

 Anna Fontanes is a revenue operations consultant who has built account scoring and ICP frameworks for UK B2B sales teams across SaaS and professional services.
-She specialises in making structured prospecting work for teams without dedicated ops resource.